mac-s-g/web-index-src/README.md

 ### Entrypoint

-See: 'src/entry.js'.
+See: 'src/js/entry.js'.

+This is the entrypoint for the web app.
 Global imports and URL routing are configured here.